 Under the patronage of H.H.
-Sheikh Ahmed bin Saeed Al Maktoum, Chairman of the Dubai Airport Freezone Authority (DAFZA), the third phase of the ‘Public Services Innovation for Growth’ initiative concluded today as a part of ‘The Big Conversation” initiative organized by DAFZA in strategic collaboration with the Smart Dubai Office and an elite group of governmental entities in Dubai comprising the Dubai Police Department, the Dubai Health Authority, the Dubai Chamber of Commerce and Industry, the Dubai Department of Economic Development, Dubai Customs, the General Directorate of Residency and Foreigners Affairs – Dubai, and the Dubai Civil Aviation Authority.
+Sheikh Ahmed bin Saeed Al Maktoum, Chairman of the Dubai Airport Freezone Authority (DAFZ), the third phase of the ‘Public Services Innovation for Growth’ initiative concluded today as a part of ‘The Big Conversation” initiative organized by DAFZ in strategic collaboration with the Smart Dubai Office and an elite group of governmental entities in Dubai comprising the Dubai Police Department, the Dubai Health Authority, the Dubai Chamber of Commerce and Industry, the Dubai Department of Economic Development, Dubai Customs, the General Directorate of Residency and Foreigners Affairs – Dubai, and the Dubai Civil Aviation Authority.

 The event was launched as part of concerted efforts to drive innovation and enhance cooperation between the government and Dubai’s free zones to optimize the experiences of foreign investors and lead the world in ease of doing business.
 It complements Dubai’s determined efforts to create an integrated and favorable investment environment for achieving comprehensive economic sustainability.